xmartlabs/xmartlabs.github.io/_posts/2018-06-15-ML-Kit-CoreML.md

 We then create an image detector using `Vision` and specify a confidence treshold of 0.3 which means that we want all the predictions whose probability is at least 0.3 or 30%.

 Next, we have to connect the camera's output to our model.
-I will not show the code for the camera here but you can see it in the full [example code](...).
+I will not show the code for the camera setup here but you can see it in the full [example code](...).
-What we have to add to our controller is a function that will be called for each camera frame:
+What we have to add to our controller is a function that will be called for each camera frame.
+It will receive a `CMSampleBuffer`, run the model and display the results in the `resultLabel`:

 ```swift
 func run(buffer: CMSampleBuffer?) {